Final Report Pilot Shuttercams ArenA

-Our Shuttercam project is entering a new phase!
-To monitor crowdedness in public space near the Johan Cruijff football stadium while respecting social values like privacy, two Shuttercams have been installed.
+The results of the Shuttercams pilot are in.
+To monitor crowdedness in public space near the Johan Cruijff football stadium while respecting social values like privacy, we installed two Shuttercams.
+How did professionals, activists and passersby respond to this intervention?

-Two crowd monitoring systems have been installed at the north side of the area near the stadium as an extension of the current monitoring systems at the south side.
-The cameras at the north side are outfitted with two custom built shutters, replicating the Shuttercam project at the Marineterrein.
+During the pilot, two crowd monitoring systems were installed at the north side of the area near the stadium as an extension of the current monitoring systems at the south side.
+The cameras at the north side were outfitted with two custom built shutters, replicating the Shuttercam project at Marineterrein.
+The test period ran from July 2022 and January 2023.

 The Shuttercam project is based on the concept that people do not know if and when cameras in public space are recording or not.
 In addition, it is often unnecessary to monitor public space 24/7.
 The Shuttercams near the ArenA area will only run during big events.
 The shutters visibly cover the cameras at off-peak time.
 This way, it is clear for all guests, visitors and passers-by when the cameras are monitoring and only the data that is strictly necessary is being collected.